 - Branch breaks might not occur on the fire perimeter.
 A branch may be assigned to an isolated area of an incident or another smaller incident within the main response area.
 These are commonly referred to as “floating” branches.
 Branch labels for branches that are not on the fire perimeter are placed outside of the imaginary line between the division breaks.

 While the Label Points feature class can be utilized for labeling divisions and branches, it is still necessary to populate the Label field in the Event Point feature class for reference (metadata).
 This is especially important on larger incidents with potentially dozens of divisions and several branches.
 Maintaining labels in the Event Point feature class helps identify those point features.

 Divisions and Branches must be labeled in between symbols.
 Labels should be in a clear area and not cover any incident or map features (roads, trails, etc.).
 To standardize how attributes are entered for divisions and branches, the Label attribute in the Event Point feature class should be populated with the division/branch (e.g., Div A or Branch I) that is clockwise (indicated with blue arrow in the graphic) of the break.
 Use the Comment field to indicate which divisions are broken (e.g., Div A/Z break) by the division or branch break.
 And when branches exist on the incident, also indicate in the Comment field which branch the division is in.

-Division and Branch labels are often converted and stored as geodatabase annotation.
+Division and Branch labels must then be converted and stored as geodatabase annotation.
 Annotation provides a high level of control of the placement and content of layout text elements and are reusable in multiple layouts.

 The SITL ensures that standard map symbology is used for mapping wildland fire incidents.
 The GISS uses the standard GIS map symbology and, if applicable, standard map symbol colors but may adapt (e.g., enlarge, use halo) the symbology for map readability while maintaining the essential design of the standard symbols.